RishiPrakash/SpringCore-Maven/README.md

 * maven 3.5.3
 * Spring 4.2

-#### This project is entirely built with maven and spring on command line only; Further information on how to run is given
-in Wiki section of repo.
+#### This project is entirely built with maven and spring on command line only; Further information on how to run and project directories tree view is given in Wiki section of repo.

 ### To import this project into Eclipse IDE